-Canada has 1 of the most heavily regulated forex markets in the world.
-This gives traders a secure trading environment, but it also limits your ability to trade forex using high leverage ratios.
+Canada has one of the most heavily regulated forex markets in the world.
+This factor gives traders a secure trading environment, but it also limits your ability to trade forex using high leverage ratios.

-You can still take advantage of currency market movements by trading forex in Canada.
+You can still take advantage of foreign exchange market movements by trading forex in Canada.
 You need a viable strategy, a sound trading plan and a trusted online forex broker.

 Get Started with Forex in Canada